 9. Taxi driving

-On a typical day or night, a taxi driver could come into contact with various different people from all walks of life – many with interesting stories to tell.
+On a typical day or night, a taxi driver meets people from all walks of life –many with interesting stories to tell.

 Taxi driving is ideal for anyone who’s able to drive for several hours at a time, not knowing where they’ll end up next or who they’ll next meet.
-Each and every journey could lead to a new adventure and no two days will ever be the same.
+Every journey could lead to a new adventure, and no two days will be the same.

 Most taxi drivers are self-employed, which gives them the chance to be in full control of their own hours and use their own vehicles.
 The first step in your journey to becoming a taxi driver will be to apply for a taxi or private hire vehicle licence, the conditions of which vary, depending on whether you live inside or outside of London.